yinuo-136/DungeonGame/README.md

 - Tue 12 Jul 6pm - Clarify `isInteractable` behaviour with allies, zombie toast spawner behaviour if there's no open square and removal of items from inventory
 - Tue 12 Jul 8pm - If a spider is stuck between two boulders in its movement path, it should remain still
 - Tue 12 Jul 10pm - Improve wording of effects of bows in battles
+- Wed 13 Jul 9am - Fix the typo in the example battle test

 ## 1. Aims